FixtionaL/EmojiCrypto/README.md

-# EmojiCrypto
+# EmojiCrypto 🥸

-A simple WebApp for having fun with encryption &amp; decryption and yes, Emojis !
+A simple emoji-based encryption-decryption tool from cryptmoji.

+---